tomcam/vuepress.github.io/default1.md

 ## Running vuepress dev

-`README.md` is all you need to create a minimal Vuepress site.
+`README.md` is all you need to create a minimal VuePress site.
 Let's take a look at your progress so far.
 Run `vuepress dev` on your command line:

 ```bash
 $ vuepress dev